 Melt 1/4 cup of butter (1/2 a stick) in a hot pan over medium-high heat.

-Take 4 slices of your bread of choice, and slice into cubes of desired size.
+Take 4 slices of bread of choice, and slice into cubes of desired size.
 Seriously, I just use what I have on hand, if you want to get really fancy, you can cube french or sourdough bread, but honestly I generally use plain ol’ sandwich bread.
-You can also do this using gluten free breads!
+Gluten free breads work great too!

 Toss your bread cubes into the hot butter and toss around quickly, distributing the butter to as many surface areas of the cubes as possible.
 Sometimes I need to add a bit more butter, depending on how they toast.